lamelyan/blog-hugo/content/posts/database-change-management/index.md

 ## Overview of the process

+At a high level, the process is:

 1. Version control your SQL scripts
-2. Set up CI/CD pipeline to take script from version control and execute against a database in specified environment
+2. Set up CI/CD pipeline to run scripts on a database in specified environment

+Ideally, developers will only need to worry about writing their SQL scripts to make changes to the database.
+The deployment process should then automatically handle pushing these changes to the appropriate environments at designated times, with approvals from the appropriate parties.

 ### Version control SQL scripts
 Why put SQL scripts into version control?